 A capstone seminar taken concurrently with the graduate internship.
 This course is designed to strengthen the professional skills of reflection as related to instructional practice, assessment and evaluation of student learning, and analysis of personal and effective classroom practices.
 Emphasis is placed on the five areas of the North Carolina Professional Teaching Standards.
-Co-requisites: EDUG 790.
+Pass/Fail.
+Corequisites: EDUG 790.
 Fall, 3 hours.

-ESSG-710 - PEDAGOGICAL APPLICATIONS IN HEALTH AND PHYSICAL EDUCATION

-A study of effective instruction in health and physical education for K-12 students focusing on specific teaching skills critical to enhancing student engagement and learning.
-Course content includes creating a respectful learning environment, classroom management, assessment and evaluation, diversity, professionalism and ethics.
+ESSG-710 - PEDAGOGICAL APPLICATIONS IN HEALTH AND PHYSICAL EDUCATION includes creating a respectful learning environment, classroom management, assessment and evaluation, diversity, professionalism and ethics.
 Students will have the opportunity for examination and critical analysis of effective teaching research.
 Fall, 3 hours.